 A magical field with butterflies and mushrooms - a part of a dream

 What Stage of Sleep Do You Dream?
-From REM to Mastering Your Dreams
+Unlocking the Secrets of the Dream World

 What stage of sleep do you dream - a lucid representation of a dream where two faces are swaping each other